Top Russian, Chinese officials to visit North Korea in post-pandemic first

 US SUBMARINES

-North Korea fired two ballistic missiles late Monday, Seoul said, the latest in a series of weapons tests in recent weeks by Pyongyang, which comes as Seoul and Washington ramp up defence cooperation.
+North Korea tried - but failed - to launch its first military spy satellite in May, and has fired off multiple ballistic missiles recently to make clear its displeasure at Washington's deployment of a nuclear-capable submarine to the Korean peninsula.

-Last week South Korea hosted a visit by a US nuclear-capable submarine, the first such deployment since 1981.

-And in a move that likely further provoked the North, a second US submarine, the nuclear-powered USS Annapolis, arrived at a South Korean naval base Monday.
+The visit last week of the Ohio-class submarine was the first such deployment since 1981, and it was swiftly followed by the arrival of a second US submarine, the nuclear-powered USS Annapolis, at a South Korean naval base on Monday.

 Relations between the two Koreas are currently at one of their lowest historical points, as diplomacy between Pyongyang and Seoul has stalled and Kim has called for ramping up weapons development, including tactical nukes.